ourlifeloop/marketing/src/cms/careers/software-engineer.md

 ---
 We are looking for a software wizard with exceptional talents and a love for learning.
 We only hire code ninjas and rockstars.
 Do you seek to understand?
 Do you dream of solving complex problems?
 You would be working on a small, fast-moving product team focused on collaboration, communication, and excellence.
 At LifeLoop, you are not a forgotten cog in the machine; you are a valued member of a team striving to better the product, our relationships with each other, and ourselves.

 Candidates must have at least two years of experience as an engineer.
-Knowledge of JavaScript/Node and React is required, and an understanding of Microsoft Azure and MongoDB is a plus
+Knowledge of JavaScript/Node and React is required, and an understanding of Microsoft Azure and MongoDB is a plus.